dotnet/corefx/Documentation/project-docs/issue-guide.md

 1. Issue has no **Assignee**, unless someone is working on the issue at the moment
     * Motivation: Observation is that contributors are less likely to grab assigned issues, no matter what the repo rules say.
 1. Use **up for grabs** as much as possible, ideally with a quick note about next steps / complexity of the issue
+    * Note: Per 'standard' in http://up-for-grabs.net, such issues should be no longer than few nights' worth of work.
+They should be actionable (i.e. no misterious CI failures or UWP issues that can't be tested in the open).
 1. Set milestone to **Future**, unless you can 95%-commit you can fund the issue in specific milestone
     * Motivation: Helps communicate desire/timeline to community.
 Can spark further priority/impact discussion.
 1. Each issue has exactly one "*issue type*" label (**bug**, **enhancement**, **api-needs-work**, **test bug**, **test enhancement**, **question**, **documentation**, etc.)